alibaba/eCommerceSearchBench/README.md

 ## Introduction

 E-commerce search benchmark is the first end-to-end application benchmark for e-commerce search system with personalized recommendations.
-It helps people deeply understand  the characteristics of workloads for e-commerce search and drives better design options for industry search system.
+It helps people deeply understand  the characteristics of workloads for e-commerce search and drives better design options for industry search system.It specifies an e-commerce search dataset and workloads that driven by production data and real-world user queries, and targets at hardware and software systems that provide e-commerce online search service.
+Therefore, any of those system can be used to establish the feasibility of this benchmark.

 Features of the benchmark:
 * Provides a *Data Generator* using real-world datasets and producing synthetic data of various scales.